ihucos/plash/README.md

 - Don't write C just because it looks cool, use the right tool for the right job.
 - The right guidelines for the right situation.

+User Interface Guidelines
+- Interface follows code
+- Code supplements documentation
+- Documentation compensates a raw user interface
+- Put effort into documentation
+- If you want fun, go play outside
+- Focus on expert users and automated systems as CLI consumers
+- Don't make difficult things seem easy
+- Don't be too verbose, usually only information about success or failure matter
+- plash will be learned once but used multiple times
+- Avoid too many features slowly getting in
+- The UI is not a marketing instrument
+- Ugly wards testify emphasis on backward compatibility
+- Learning plash should be a valuable skill that lasts
+- Users don't know what they want
+- user errors are the user's fault
+- Rude is better than sorry
+- Technical descriptions do not get outdated, reasoning and interpretations do.